 MESSAGES -- “What stories do we tell when we get together?”

 MACHINES -- “What are our technology building blocks?”

 In each case, I will talk about three representative data points that describe what life looks like in the mainstream, and compare this to what life looks like at the edge.
 This is not to imply that life in the mainstream is universally bad or undesirable, or that life at the edge is universally good and desired.
-Rather, the point is the highlight how things are changing and to urge organizations to think through the dimensions of this change and how it manifests itself in your particular organization.
+Rather, the point is to highlight how things are changing and urge organizations to think through the dimensions of this change and how it manifests itself in your particular organization.

 So let's start with MINDSETS and how we look at things.

 In the mainstream, if we have a technology need, we think these terms: 1) Set up a meeting with IT; 2) Make sure we control the information we have; and 3) Look at how we might update our legacy systems.

 Compare this to life at the edge.
 At the edge, we think in very different terms: 1) How can I do it myself without IT intervention?
 2) How do I set information free and put it to work?
 And 3) How can I quickly roll out an app -- without being dragged into endless discussions about updating a legacy system?

 Similarly, the MESSAGES we use to communicate in the mainstream -- the stories we share -- tell a lot about our fundamental assumptions with regards to technology.

 In the mainstream -- when we get together around expense-account lunches and around the water cooler -- when it comes to collaboration, we often talk about SharePoint.
 We also talk about how we might take traditional processes like bank teller facilitated deposits -- these typically cost $0.65 each -- and how we might automate that process.
 Linked to both of the above, our IT Heroes are those that bring greater efficiency into the organization.